 When your private financial information gets into the wrong hands, the consequences can be devastating.
-Yet there are many ways you can help protect yourself on a daily basis, from taking precautions while online to checking your credit report periodically.
+There are many ways you can help protect yourself daily, from taking precautions while online to checking your credit report periodically.

 Take this quiz to see if you have the skills to avoid identity theft.

 Steps to Take First in Case of Identity Theft

 Protect Yourself from Identity Theft